eikehmueller/ma32070/lectures/Notes.md

 ## Sparse matrices
 Many matrices that arise in Scientific Computing contain a lot of zero entries.
 Examples can be found in the [SuiteSparse Matrix Collection](https://sparse.tamu.edu/): clicking on the names of individual matrices will provide more details and a visualisation of their structure.

-@fig:stiffness_matrix shows a spy-plot of the $81\times 81$ matrix that is obtained from a finite element discretisation; we will discuss how this matrix is constructed in more detail later.
+@fig:stiffness_matrix shows a spy-plot of the $81\times 81$ matrix that is obtained from a finite element discretisation; we will discuss how this matrix is constructed in more detail later, for now we are only interested in how it can be stored and used.

 ![:fig:stiffness_matrix: Stiffness matrix](figures/stiffness_matrix.png)